 The concept of resilience has moved from the individual to the systemic level in the social sciences.
-In geographical development studies, the concept of resilient societies has been developed to answer the question of how to improve the resilience of towns, territories, and states in the face of natural disasters (Daris, 2021; Gavalas, 2022).
-"Local resiliency concerning disasters means that a locality can withstand a severe natural event without experiencing catastrophic losses, injury, diminished productivity, or quality of life, and without a significant amount of assistance from outside the community" (Robertson et al., 2021).
+In geographical development studies, resilient societies have been developed to answer the question of how to improve the resilience of towns, territories and states in the face of natural disasters (Gavalas, 2022).
+"Local resiliency concerning disasters means that a locality can withstand a severe natural event without experiencing catastrophic losses, injury, diminished productivity, or quality of life and without a significant the community" (Robertson et al., 2021).
 The technological aspects of resilience are not the only focus of such social-scientific conceptions.